 CEQ was active in state and federal working groups to try to ensure stock lines were delivered to the communities it serves.
-The Australian Consumer and Competition Commission (ACCC) provided authorisations to allow for cooperation in response to the COVID-19 pandemic, to ensure the supply and fair and equitable distribution of retail products to Australian consumers.
-The National Indigenous Australians Agency (NIAA) set up an external working group to provide high-level expertise, share information, and develop solutions to food security risks arising from COVID-19, in remote Indigenous communities.
-CEQ was an active participant in this working group.
+The Australian Consumer and Competition Commission (ACCC) provided continued authorisations to allow for cooperation in response to the ongoing COVID-19 pandemic, to ensure the supply and fair and equitable distribution of retail products to Australian consumers.
+The National Indigenous Australians Agency (NIAA) set up an external working group during the last financial year to provide high-level expertise, share information. and develop solutions to food security risks arising from COVID-19, in remote Indigenous communities.
+CEQ was an active participant in this working group which continued through to 2020/21.